 The two(2) biggest competitors arewhich have been written about many times over.
 I personally enjoy Disqus as I’ve found a lot more people who have an account and are willing to leave comments.
 Yet with IntenseDebate you can offer rich OAuth support so users can login and comment via Twitter, Facebook, or other popular social networks.

 If you’re torn I recommend trying them both out for a couple of days.
 The individual WordPress plugins are easily customizable and 100% working up to the current WP v3.3 release.

 Free Mag Themes

 What trends article could be complete without a set of free WordPress themes?
 Magazines for the web are becoming commonplace and now is the time to jump onto this bandwagon.
-If you are uncomfortable coding an entire theme from scratch I recommend using one of these templates as a base.
+If you are uncomfortable coding an entire theme from scratch I recommend using one of these 50 free WordPress themes as a base.
 It will save you the stress of extra frontend coding and thus you’ll be able to launch your website that much sooner.